maythieuw7/Full-Stack-Portfolio/Projects/Static/Off-Platform Project Dasmoto's Arts & Crafts/description.md

-These files are made from the full-stack codecademy course
+This was written with guidance from the codecademy full-stack course

 link to design spec: